 Other considerations for fish protection include the following:

 Annual routine maintenance work windows intended to minimize likelihood of trapping endangered species will be investigated to determine if work can be shifted to a time with less endangered species, although BPA power demands, requirements to control TDG and temperature in the river and hatchery, and provide flow augmentation somewhat limit the timing of unit outages.
-Initially, avoidance of the peak adult fish migration from October thru February.
 Unwatering work is recommended to occur as soon as possible during the month of September.
 Adjustments may be considered according to experience.

 The routine annual maintenance schedule will be submitted to NWW-OD-T Adult Fish Passage Coordinator for review.